ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics-api/README.md

 logger2.error("This is an error message") logger1.info("This is an info message") logger2.warn("This is a warning message") logger1.fatal("This is a fatal message.
-Use it only when application crashes")
+It is used internally to report application crashes")
 ```

 > By default the Bluemix Mobile Service SDK internal debug logging will not be printed to Xcode console.
 If you want to enable SDK debug logging output set the `Logger.sdkDebugLoggingEnabled` property to `true`.